What Is Modal Fabric And Does It Live Up To The Hype?

 Some call it a sustainable textile and others worry that its popularity is a result of greenwashing.
 So, what is modal fabric?
 Does it live up to its hype as an eco-friendly fashion material?

 The pulp of beech trees is what becomes modal fabric.
 Modal is a semi-synthetic and breathable material.
-It is commonly found in underwear, cotton jersey t-shirts, activewear, and even bedding.
+It is commonly found in underwear, cotton jersey t-shirts, activewear, and even bedding and pillows.

 Like with many of the fabrics used in sustainable fashion, modal does have its ecological benefits.
 It doesn’t require as many resources as other materials and is made with plant-based materials.
 Plus, it’s easy to care for and super comfortable.